George Nader

 George Garfield Nader, Jr. (October 19, 1921 – February 4, 2002) was an American actor and writer.
-He appeared in a variety of films from 1950 to 1974, including Sins of Jezebel (1953), Congo Crossing (1956), and The Female Animal (1958).
+He appeared in a variety of films from 1950 to 1974, mainly action and adventure film roles.
+He won the Golden Globe Award for New Star of the Year – Actor for the film Four Guns to the Border (1954).

 During this period, he also did episodic television and starred in several series, including NBC's The Man and the Challenge (1959–60).
-In the 1960s he made several films in Germany, playing FBI agent Jerry Cotton.
-He is remembered for his first starring role, in the low-budget 3-D sci-fi film Robot Monster (1953), known as "one of the worst films ever made.”
+In the 1960s he made several films in West Germany, playing FBI agent Jerry Cotton.
+He is also remembered for his first starring role, in the low-budget 3-D sci-fi film Robot Monster (1953), known as "one of the worst films ever made".

 Discreetly gay during his acting career, he and his life partner Mark Miller were among Rock Hudson's closest friends.
 After retiring from acting, he wrote Chrome (1978), a science-fiction novel dealing positively with a same-sex relationship.

 Early life

 Nader was born in Pasadena, California, the son of Alice (née Scott), who was from Kansas, and George Garfield Nader, who was from Illinois.
+His father was of Lebanese descent.
 He earned his Bachelor of Arts in theater arts at Occidental College.

-During World War II he served in the US Navy as a communications officer in the Pacific theater from 1943 to 1946.
+During World War II, he served in the U.S. Navy as a communications officer in the Pacific Theater from 1943 to 1946.